Within Walls

 Acknowledgements

-The Potentiality of Clausura: From the Confined Place to Spaces of Enclosure by Julia Lewandowska and Araceli Rosillo-Luque
+Introduction.
+The Potentiality of Clausura.
+From the Confined Place to Spaces of Enclosure by Julia Lewandowska and Araceli Rosillo-Luque

-Enclosure and the English Fonteraudine Nuns of Amesbury, Nuneaton, and Westwood Priories by Joyce Beelman
+Enclosure and the English Fontevraudine Nuns of Amesbury, Nuneaton, and Westwood Priories by Joyce Beelman

-Virgines et Cubiculua.
-(En)closed Women in Late Antiquity.
+Virgines et Cubicula: (En)closed Women in Late Antiquity.
 The Origins of Female Monasticism by Lorena Garri-Catchot

 Sources and Bibliography